apitafilms-boop/JessicaEmberlyBooks/README.md

 ## Jessica Emberly Books
-Jessica Emberly Books are available on Amazon.
+Jessica Emberly's Books are available on Amazon.

 ### Signals
 During a devastating war, Hitler is tasked with creating super soldiers.